audrey617/My-Notes/DC/InterestingTopics.md

 **More about Transaction** </br>
 Unfortunately the CS6400 Database course focuses too much on SQL & basic design applicaiton but has little depth of or completely skipped advanced system-level topics including transaction.
-This bites me for the DC class.
 For these concepts, good to read the DB textbook fundamentals of database systems Part 9 transaction and Part 10 distributed database for more information.
 Peter Bailis's blog is also helpful.</br>

 "Serializability is a sufficient condition for ACID consistency but it is not strictly necessary.
 A database with serializability (“I” in ACID), provides arbitrary read/write transactions and guarantees consistency (“C” in ACID)", "For distributed systems nerds: achieving linearizability for reads and writes is, in a formal sense, “easier” to achieve than serializability. here’s some intuition: terminating atomic register read/write operations are achievable in a fail-stop model.
 Yet atomic commitment—which is needed to execute multi-site serializable transactions (think: AC is to 2PC as consensus is to Paxos)—is not: the FLP result says consensus is unachievable in a fail-stop model (hence with One Faulty Process), and (non-blocking) atomic commitment is “harder” than consensus (see also).
 Also, keep in mind that linearizability for read-modify-write is harder than linearizable read/write. " - Peter Bailis</br>
 [When is "ACID" ACID?
 Rarely](http://www.bailis.org/blog/when-is-acid-acid-rarely/)</br>